rana-abhishek/nayan-blog/source/_posts/App-Heartbeat.md

 </RelativeLayout>
 ```

-### Step-3: Create a model class for sessions
+### Step-3: Create a model class for session

-In that data class, we will perform some sessions related tasks (check session is active or not, update session etc.)
+In that data class, we handle some sessions related tasks (check session is active or not, update session etc.)

 ```
 data class Session(